 A special advisement and early registration period occurs each semester.
-During this time, all advisors post schedules for advising.
-Students are encouraged to make an appointment to meet with their advisor to assure ample time to plan the next semester's course schedule.
-After meeting with their advisor, students may register by logging into Banner Web, the student information system.
+During this time, all academic advisors post schedules for advising.
+Students are encouraged to make an appointment to meet with their academic advisor to assure ample time to plan the next semester's course schedule.
+After meeting with their academic advisor, students may register by logging into Banner Web, the student information system.
 Registration is available according to priority based on number of credit hours earned.
-Students who experience difficulties registering or have questions should visit their Academic Support counselors or site coordinator for more information.
+Further, students may view holds, if any, blocking registration in Banner Web.
+Students who experience difficulties registering or have questions should visit the Academic Support counselors or site coordinator for more information.